-Judith McCormack is a Canadian author.
+Judith McCormack is a Canadian author who writes literary fiction.
 Her first short story was nominated for the Journey Prize and her next three were selected for the Coming Attractions Anthology.
 Her collection of stories, The Rule of Last Clear Chance, was nominated for the Commonwealth Writers Prize and the Rogers Writers’ Trust Fiction Award, and was named one of the best books of the year by The Globe and Mail.
 Her work has been published in the Harvard Review, Descant and The Fiddlehead, and one of her stories has been turned into a short film by her twin sister, Naomi McCormack, an award-winning filmmaker.
+Another short story was translated into Hebrew and included in an anthology of Jewish writing.
 Her most recent short story in the Harvard Review was recorded as a spoken word version by The Drum, and was anthologized in Best Canadian Short Stories 2014.
 Backspring, her first novel, was shortlisted for the 2016 Amazon First Novel Award.

 In Backspring, Judith McCormack draws on her mixed cultural heritage and experience to craft a novel about chaos and stability, and the slippery alchemy of time and place.

 Eduardo Aguiar Cabral is brilliant architect and a restless man, an unwilling contestant in his own life.
 Uprooted from Portugal to Montreal as a child, he believes he can create a building out of anything – a fleeting thought, a scrap of music, a conditional phrase.
 But his small firm needs money urgently, and he is desperate to get the commission for renovations to a large market – until he is caught in a flash fire that destroys the market and touches off a destabilizing spiral that spreads to his wife, Geneviève, an effervescent scientist, and his closest friend, Patrick.